secretgraph/secretgraph/README.md

 ## Why two languages?

 -   js is not mature enough for web servers.
-Dependency hell with security holes.
+It is a dependency hell with security holes.

 ## Why id for updates

 -   fixes problem with lost updates, especially for hot files like config
 -   but metadata can be changed seperately (removing/adding tags/references)

-## Action updates

--   via json variant of "delete" actions can be deleted
--   actions are identified either by their hash or id

-# JS

--   updateConfig doesn't persist state in browser, use saveConfig for this

 # TODO